isaudits/msf/README.md

 TJS Deemer Dana - <http://www.tjsdd.com>

 -------------------------------------------------------------------------------

-This is a work in process to simplify and expedite execution of Metasploit commands from Python:
+This is a work in process to simplify and expedite execution of Metasploit commands from Python when it is unnecessary for more complex functionality such as MSFRPC.
+Currently consists of:

--a parent class for executing metasploit commands -subclasses for direct interaction
+-a parent class to handle executing metasploit commands -subclasses for direct interaction in your code

 Current functionality is limited to parsing and executing an msfconsole command using the msfconsole_command class: